gustavooquinteiro/operating-system/README.md

 - This solution brings the [starvation problem](https://en.wikipedia.org/wiki/Starvation_(computer_science)) when all philosophers pick up the first hashi and put it back when they didn't get the second hashi.

-- The program was supposed to detect the starvation when happens.
-Working on it
+- The program can detect the starvation when happens.

 The [solution](philosofer-dinner-sync-solution.py) is use a mutex semaphore to indicates to all the philosopher when the hashi is available or not, making the philosopher waits safely until he get the hashis.